-Solve a Linear System factorized using Pivoted Cholesky Decomposition solve L(b)
+Solve a Linear System factorized using Pivoted Cholesky Decomposition

-Solve a system Ax = b where the matrix has been factorized using the pivot_cholesky function.
+Solve a system Ax = b where the matrix has been factorized using the $pivot_cholesky$ function.
+Can also solve a system which has been factorized using the regular Cholesky decomposition routine if P is the set of integers from 0 to the length of the linear system.
 The routine rearranges the order of the RHS based on the pivoting order that was used, and then rearranges back to the original ordering of the RHS when returning the array.